Clubs and Organizations

 every home RCC football game.

-Meetings are held Thursday 7-9pm in Stover Room 118
+Meetings are held Thursday 7-9 pm at the stadium/ Stover

-Meetings are held Friday 1-4pm in Quad Room 215
+Meetings are held Friday 1-4 pm in the Digital Library Auditorium.

-and ensemble experience.
-The choir also provides cultural enrichment for club members
+written for piano ensemble.
+The ensemble also provides cultural enrichment for club

 Working with the RCC Athletic Training Department at RCC, we introduce the field to